saklani/tiny-evm/README.md

 The smart contracts are stored in the code region of contract accounts, and are deployed by sending a transaction using an Externally Owned Account (EOA).

 When the EVM executes a smart contract, a context is created for the smart contract.
-The EVM context is made up of several components:
+The EVM context is made up of:

 ### Stack